celadari/json-logic-scala/docs/_posts/serialize-json-logic-typed.md

 parent: Getting started
 ---

-Converting a scala data structure to a json-logic-typed data is a serialize operation performed by utility class `Serializer`.
+Converting a Scala data structure to a json-logic-typed data is a serialize operation performed by utility class `Serializer`.

-* A `Serializer` is a class responsible for converting a scala structure to json.
+* A `Serializer` is a class responsible for converting a Scala structure to json.
 Configuration is provided with a `SerializerConf` object, if no object is provided the default one is used instead.
-* A `SerializerConf` provides mapping from scala data structure to type information in json-logic-typed format.
+* A `SerializerConf` provides mapping from Scala data structure to type information in json-logic-typed format.